 Bow Lake and Bow Glacier The source of the Bow River, Bow Lake is one of the more scenic and accessible lakes for fishing.
 Google Street View

-Bow Summit and Peyto Lake A short uphill walk from the parking area leads to a view of the glacial-fed, brilliantly turquoise Peyto Lake.
+Bow Summit and Peyto Lake (Closed for part of 2019.)
+A short uphill walk from the parking area leads to a view of the glacial-fed, brilliantly turquoise Peyto Lake.
 Google Street View

 - Sunwapta Falls A torrent of plunging water not far from the highway, Sunwapta Falls are just one of the many waterfalls in Jasper created by hanging valleys.
 Google Street View